Aure64/npm-tezos-node-setup/README.md

 ## Description

 This project automates the installation and configuration of a Tezos node on a Linux machine.
-It manages the download and installation of the necessary packages, configures the Tezos node, allows snapshots to be imported to quickly synchronise the blockchain, and offers simplified configuration for the baking service.
+It manages the download and installation of the necessary packages, configures the Tezos node, allows snapshots to be imported to quickly synchronise the blockchain, offers simplified configuration for the baking service and monitoring.

 ## Features